Cynthia387/is310-coding-assignments/web-scraping/README.md

 # Harry Potter Wiki — Magical Creatures Web Scraping

 ## Why This Wiki and Dataset
 The Harry Potter Wiki (harrypotter.fandom.com) is one of the largest fan-maintained encyclopedias for the Harry Potter universe, documenting creatures from the original books, films, and spin-off works such as Fantastic Beasts.
+And I'm really interested in this series myself.

 This project scrapes data on magical creatures, including their habitats, danger classifications, physical characteristics, and conservation status.

 This dataset could be of interest to researchers for several reasons:
 - Analyzing the distribution of danger ratings (X to XXXXX) across creature types